Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 - Third-party applications
 - Microsoft Intune endpoint management

 I am not focusing about Windows platform only.
 I wanted to take this opportunity to improve this organisation cybersecurity posture in overall, and wanted to initiate the cybersecurity standard for them, and my team members who also were the outsource staffs. because I found that their system can be improved.
+If you follow this article to the end, you will see a lot of Information security policy and documents were created for the client.

 Background, I was both a system administrator and security (outsource), I started with researching information from ASD website below: https://www.cyber.gov.au/business-government/asds-cyber-security-frameworks/essential-eight